-The indicative site layout details a main access with cul-de-sacs, consistent with other residential developments in the surrounding area.
-To the rear of the site lies the Glandulas Drive Estate which benefits from a cul-de-sac arrangement.
+The indicative site layout details a cul-de-sac layout with a street front development on the southern edge of the site, consistent with other residential developments in the surrounding area.
+To the north east of the site lies the Clos Glandwr and Heol Vaynor which benefits from a cul-de-sac arrangement.
 The scales of the proposed dwellings are considered to be in keeping with those in the surrounding area.

 Consideration would also need to be given to the impact of the proposed development on the visual amenity of the area.
-The site, whilst lying in close proximity to the development boundary would have approximately a 60 metres gap along the frontage of the site from the closest development to the east of the site.
-To the west of the site lay agricultural land and the Glandulas static caravan park, however the Newtown Bypass construction works have commenced on the agricultural land and to the west of the site will be a roundabout, the new trunk road and a bridge.
-Officers consider that the site will be seen in the context of the wider Newtown area and will not be seen as sporadic development in the open countryside due to its proximity to the caravan site, bypass and industrial estate.
+The site, whilst lying in close proximity to the development boundary could appear isolated from the settlement of Newtown.
+To the east of the site lies an area of public open space and to the north and west an area of agricultural land.
+However the Newtown Bypass construction works have commenced to the south west of the site, and in this location will be a roundabout, the new trunk road and a bridge.
+Officers consider that the site will be seen in the context of the wider Newtown area and will not be seen as sporadic development in the open countryside due to its proximity to the caravan site, bypass and College, located the other side of the open space.